irllabs/grabcut/README.md

 ...
 ```

-5. Lable the forground and background with the following keys:
+4. Label the foreground and background with the following keys:

   * 'b' - Background Mode: using the mouse, draw Green lines on the background, outlining the foreground object (see top left of image below)
   * 'f' - Foreground Mode: using the mouse, draw Red lines within the outline of the foreground object (see top left of image below)